dilner1/Hangman/README.md

 ## Implementation

 Error handling
-Implementation: Tests for user input errors
+Implementation: Tests for user input errors. \
-Test: try game multiple times, trying capitol and lower case, symbols, numbers and multiple letters.
+Test: try game multiple times, trying capitol and lower case, symbols, numbers and multiple letters. \
-Result: Caught all errors and passed correct inputs
+Result: Caught all errors and passed correct inputs. \
-Verdict: Success
+Verdict: Success.

 User experience
-Implementation: Test quality of experience users have with game
+Implementation: Test quality of experience users have with game. \
-Test: Users tested game, mostly none had experience with a comman line game
+Test: Users tested game, mostly none had experience with a comman line game. \
-Result: Game worked but some found it wasn't always clear what was happening
+Result: Game worked but some found it wasn't always clear what was happening. \
-Verdict: Works well but added color codes to success and errors and more spacing to improve ease of readability, re-wrote user feedback to be clearer.
+Verdict: Works well but added color codes to success and errors and more spacing to improve ease of readability, re-wrote user feedback to be clearer. \

 restart game
 Implementation: